-2 Distributed Index Construction For ROLAP
+2. Distributed Index Construction For ROLAP

-Various methods have been proposed for building RO-LAP datacubes [1, 2, 4, 5, 3, 7, 8, 10, 17, 20] but there are only very few results available for the indexing of such cubes.
-For sequential query processing, Gupta et al. [9] propose an indexing model composed of a collection of b-trees.
-While adequate for lowdimensional datacubes, b-trees are inappropriate for higher dimensions in that (a) their performance deteriorates rapidly with increased dimensionality and (b) multiple, redundant attribute orderings are required to support arbitrary user queries.
-In [19] Roussopoulos et al. propose the cubetree, an indexing model based upon the concept of a packed R-tree [18].
-For parallel query processing, a typical approach used by current commercial systems like ORACLE 9i RAC [15] is to improve throughput by distributing a stream of incoming queries over multiple processors and having each processor answer a subset of queries.
+Various methods have been proposed for building ROLAP datacubes (Agarwal et al., 1996; Beyer and Ramakrishnan, 1999; Dehne et al., 2001a; Dehne et al., 2001b; Chen et al., 2002; Gray et al., 1996; Harinarayan et al., 1996; Ross and Srivastava, 1997; Sarawagi et al., 1996) but there are only very few results available for the indexing of such cubes.
+For sequential query processing, Gupta et al. (Gupta et al., 1997) propose an indexing model composed of a collection of b-trees.
+While adequate for low-dimensional datacubes, b-trees are inappropriate for higher dimensions in that (a) their performance deteriorates rapidly with increased dimensionality and (b) multiple, redundant attribute orderings are required to support arbitrary user queries.
+In (Roussopoulos et al., 1997) Roussopoulos et al. propose the cubetree, an indexing model based upon the concept of a packed R-tree (Roussopolis and Leifker, 1985).
+For parallel query processing, a typical approach used by current commercial systems like ORACLE 9i RAC (Oracle9i, 2002) is to improve throughput by distributing a stream of incoming queries over multiple processors and having each processor answer a subset of queries.
 However, such an approach provides no speedup for each individual query.
 For OLAP queries, which can be time consuming, the parallelization of each query is important for the scalability of the entire OLAP system.
 With respect to the parallelization of R-tree queries, a number of researchers have presented solutions for general purpose environments.
-In [12], Koudas, Faloutsos and Kamel present a Master R-tree model that employs a centralized index and a collection of distributed data files.
-Schnitzer and Leutenegger's Master-Client R-tree [21] improves upon the earlier model by partitioning the central index into a smaller master index and a set of associated client indexes.
+In (Koudas et al., 1996), Koudas, Faloutsos and Kamel present a Master R-tree model that employs a centralized index and a collection of distributed data files.
+Schnitzer and Leutenegger's Master-Client R-tree (Schnitzer and Leutenegger, 1999) improves upon the earlier model by partitioning the central index into a smaller master index and a set of associated client indexes.
 While offering significant performance advantages in generic indexing environments, neither approach is well-suited for OLAP systems.
 In addition to the sequential bottleneck on the main server node, both utilize partitioning schemes that can lead to the localization of searches.
 In addition, neither approach provides a mechanism for incremental updates.
 In the remainder of this section, we present the distributed RCUBE indexing method, which has no sequential bottleneck, provides load balancing across the p processors during the resolution of each query (i.e. good parallelization), and allows for incremental updates.